KaiqiYang94/AZ-300-Prep/README.md

 - implement Azure Confidential Compute and SSL/TLS communications
 - create, read, update, and delete keys, secrets, and certificates by using the KeyVault API

-# Develop for the cloud and for Azure storage (20-25%)
-## Develop solutions that use Cosmos DB storage
-- create, read, update, and delete data by using appropriate APIs
-- implement partitioning schemes
-- set the appropriate consistency level for operations
-## Develop solutions that use a relational database
-- provision and configure relational databases
-- configure elastic pools for Azure SQL Database
-- implement Azure SQL Database managed instances
-- create, read, update, and delete data tables by using code
-## Configure a message-based integration architecture
-- configure an app or service to send emails, Event Grid, and the Azure Relay service
-- create and configure Notification Hub, Event Hub, and Service Bus
-- configure queries across multiple products
-## Develop for autoscaling
-- implement autoscaling rules and patterns (schedule, operational/system metrics, code that addresses singleton application instances)
-- implement code that addresses transient state